The Feast of Tabernacles, Lighthouses, and Jesus—Light of the World

 We know that light is essential to vision.
-We cannot see at all without it.
+We cannot see without it.
 This man's blindness is a picture of how it is with us spiritually.
-According to Wikipedia online encylopedia, the retina in our eyes is a light sensitive tissue that initiates a cascade of chemical and electrical events that ultimately trigger nerve impulses.
-These are sent to various visual centers of the brain via the optic nerve and that is how we "See" If that light sensitive tissue is detached blindness is the result.
-(4)
+According to Wikipedia online encyclopedia, the retina in our eyes is a light-sensitive tissue that initiates a cascade of chemical and electrical events that ultimately trigger nerve impulses.
+These are sent to various visual centers of the brain via the optic nerve and that is how we "See" If that light-sensitive tissue is detached blindness is the result.4

-Light and Water are the first two elements of creation by bringing substance to nothing and order to the chaos.
+Light and Water are the first two elements of creation exhibiting the work of God in bringing substance and function out of disorder and chaos.

 The Cause of Our Separated State

-According to the above verse it is very likely that what Jesus was writing was their names in the earth.
+According to the above verse, it is very likely that Jesus was writing was their names on the earth.
 As leaders, they knew the scriptures well, and they would have known this verse and what it meant.
 They also would have known that the book of Jeremiah, from where this verse is from, is about a prophet who came to confront the nation about their spiritual adultery against God.
 Essentially their trap ended up entrapping themselves.

 This is why Jesus finally said to them "He who has not sinned cast the first stone".
 They were guilty of the very same crime for which they were dragging this woman before Him.
-Deuteronomy makes this accusation against them in light of what Christ is trying to them in how they have been adulterous themselves and deserving of the very same
+Deuteronomy makes this accusation against them in light of what Christ is trying to tell them how they have been adulterous themselves and deserving of the very same.

-what He was essentially saying to them and us through these two events (the blind man, and the woman caught in adultery) was that they, and we, are all born into sin through an act of spiritual adultery initially committed in a garden long ago and subsequently continued throughout the course of time and history in each of our individual lives.
+what He was essentially saying to them and us through these two events (the blind man and the woman caught in adultery) was that they, and we, are all born into sin through an act of spiritual adultery initially committed in a garden long ago and subsequently continued throughout the course of time and history.
 We turned to another "source" and that is why we are blind.
-They, and we, were, just as guilty of being adulterous with God prior to Chris'ts coming.
-He was trying to communicate to her accusers that they too needed Him and His forgiveness.
-And that they too were in the dark committing adultery against God and He was inviting them to see that they too needed the light Just as it is with all of humanity.
+They and we were, just as guilty of being adulterous with God prior to Christ's coming.
+He was trying to communicate to her accusers that they, too, needed Him and His forgiveness.
+And that they, too, were in the dark committing adultery against God.
+He was inviting them to see that they, too, needed the light.

 He did not condemn her.

-He was showing us how we came to the condition that we are in and how we need to be forgiven, cleansed, and enlightened by Him whether blatant sinner or religious appearing.
+He was showing us how we came to the condition that we are and how we need to be forgiven, cleansed, and enlightened by Him whether blatant sinner or seemingly religious.

-Lets mix this up with the water again.
-Recall in the account of the healing of the blind man, Jesus spit and made mud to put on His eyes.
+Let's mix this up with the water again.
+Recall in the account of the healing of the blind man, Jesus spits and made mud to put on his eyes.
 Spitting and making mud from the ground seems like an odd thing to do.
 If we look at this through the 'light' of scripture, however, it makes more sense.

-In the Old Testament spitting on someone was enacted upon a person who was in a state of rebellion.
+In the Old Testament spitting on someone was executed upon a person who was in a state of rebellion.
 (Deut.
 25, Numb.12) Such is the case with us before Christ.
-The dust of the ground is a symbol of the shame, humiliation, and the broken down state that is the result of a rebellious existence.
+The dust of the ground is a symbol of the shame, humiliation, and the broken-down state that is the result of a rebellious existence.
 So we see that this man is a picture of us as sinners born blind and in a state of rebellion, broken, humiliated and deteriorating.
 The man is then told to go wash in the pool of Siloam.
-The word Siloam means sent.
+The word Siloam means "sent".
 The pool was called this because of the spring water 'sent' forth from the mount of the natural temple.
 And we now know this is a picture of the Holy Spirit of Christ come down from heaven from our previous lesson.
-In verse 4 of John 9 Jesus tells us that He was "sent".
-He is showing us that He is the one sent who wishes to cleanse us from our rebellion and brokenness so that we can finally see the "Light."
+In verse four of John chapter nine, Jesus tells us that He was "sent".
+He is showing us that He is the "One sent" who wishes to cleanse us from our rebellion and brokenness so that we can finally see the "Light."